 How much does flood insurance cost?

-Flood insurance premiums are calculated based on factors such as:
+Flood insurance premiums vary and are calculated based on several factors.
+These include:

 - Year of building construction